rednafi/rednafi.com/content/javascript/cors_proxy_with_cloudflare_workers.md

 This is a good security measure.
 Without CORS, a malicious script could make a request to a server in another domain and access the resources that the user of the page is not intended to have access to.
 So much has been said and written about CORS that I won't even attempt to explain it here.
-Here's another high-level introduction to the [concept].
+Here's another high-level introduction to the concept[^3].

 ## CORS proxy